 - Activate nearest fire alarm pull station. - Evacuate; if smoke is present, stay low to the floor. - Watch out for falling debris; take cover and protect head. - If you become trapped, tap on a wall or pipe to alert rescuers. - Untrained persons should not attempt to rescue people who are inside a collapsed building.
-Wait for emergency personnel to arrive. - Call 911 when safe to do so.
+Wait for emergency personnel to arrive. - Call 911 when it is safe for you to do so.